Whiteman Park

 Whiteman Park Map

-Whiteman Park is easily accessible by car, with ample parking available at the park’s entrance.
-If you prefer to use public transport, you can take the train to Bassendean Station and catch the 955 bus to the park’s entrance.
-The park is also a popular stop on many organized tours of the Swan Valley region.
+Reaching Whiteman Park is a breeze.
+It’s easily accessible by car with ample parking at the park’s entrance.
+Public transport users can take the train to Bassendean Station and then hop on the 955 bus to the park.
+The park is also a popular stop for organised tours exploring the Swan Valley region.

 While Whiteman Park is undoubtedly a must-visit destination, there are plenty of other parks in Perth worth exploring.
 Here are some other parks to add to your itinerary: